 Figure 2: How does SNM1A initiate interstrand crosslink repair?
 Our work suggests that the SNM1A nuclease (in green) can bind DNA at a single nick and digest past the ICL, removing one of the damaged strands.
 This will permit downstream processes such as homologous recombination and damage tolerance mechanisms to effect complete repair of the ICL.

-Peter McHugh is an Associate Professor and Group Leader in the Department of Oncology.
+Peter McHugh is Professor of Molecular Oncology and Group Leader in the Department of Oncology.
 Following a period of post-doctoral research at University College London, he was awarded a Royal Society University Research Fellowship in 2001.
 In 2002 he joined the Oncology Laboratories at the MRC Weatherall Institute of Molecular Medicine, where he heads the DNA Damage and Repair research group.
 He is a regular presenter to Cancer Research UK fundraisers, and is a co-organiser of the UK Genome Stability Network Annual meeting and of the FEBS Nucleotide Excision Repair and Interstrand Crosslink repair meeting.

 Broderick R, Nieminuszczy J, Baddock HT, Deshpande RA, Gileadi O, Paull TT, McHugh PJ, Niedzwiedz W. 2016.
 EXD2 promotes homologous recombination by facilitating DNA end resection.
 Nat Cell Biol, 18 (3), pp. 271-280.

 Pettinati I, Brem J, Lee SY, McHugh PJ, Schofield CJ.
 2016.
 The Chemical Biology of Human Metallo-β-Lactamase Fold Proteins.
 Trends Biochem Sci, 41 (4), pp. 338-355.